 Dhiren K Gada, Sejal Intelligent Façade Solutions Pvt Ltd

 It should be mandatory to follow the guidelines given by site safety officers for all kinds of safety measures including fire safety.
-All the construction equipment and tools which are combustible but necessary to use during construction.
-E.g. Gas / Electric Welding machines, etc. must be used safely and with maintaining the required distance from the other combustible material and also should store safely to avoid any unpredictable incidents.
+All the construction equipment and tools are combustible but necessary to use during construction.
+E.g. Gas / Electric Welding machines, etc. must be used safely and while maintaining the required distance from the other combustible material and also should be stored safely to avoid any unpredictable incidents.

-To mitigate the fire safety concerns, one should understand the ancient structures built with different kinds of materials and the building design as they did.
-In our era, we have more options in material selection and to use in building construction.
+To mitigate fire safety concerns, one should understand the ancient structures built with different kinds of materials and the building design as they did.
+In our era, we have more options for material selection and use in building construction.
 Then too we are facing more challenges of fire accidents every year.
-At the same time, one should also use good quality reusable products as per standards which are eco-friendly, just like glass and aluminium, etc. One should also strictly follow the safety norms given under NBC (National Building Code) 2016.
+At the same time, one should also use good quality reusable products as per standards that are eco-friendly, just like glass and aluminium, etc. One should also strictly follow the safety norms given under NBC (National Building Code) 2016.
 To reduce the cost of construction one should not compromise on the quality of products.
-Government should take initiative and strictly define the fire safety product that must be used in all kinds of building structures in urban as well as rural areas too.
+The government should take the initiative and strictly define the fire safety product that must be used in all kinds of building structures in urban as well as rural areas.

-There are many defined and proven materials available in the market which can help to mitigate the fire safety concern like – Fire resistance safety glass, fire resistance metal doors, fire wool, water sprinklers, fire-resisting electric cables, fire alarms, smoke seals, smoke detectors, fixed carbon-dioxide /foam/d-co water spray extinguishing system, static water storage tank, etc. Fixing an automatic smoke exit window, which opens if the smoke is detected above the defined restricted percentage is also essential.
+There are many defined and proven materials available in the market that can help to mitigate fire safety concerns like – Fire resistance safety glass, fire resistance metal doors, fire wool, water sprinklers, fire-resisting electric cables, fire alarms, smoke seals, smoke detectors, fixed carbon-dioxide /foam/d-co water spray extinguishing system, static water storage tank, etc. Fixing an automatic smoke exit window, which opens if the smoke is detected above the defined restricted percentage is also essential.